 Once so bright and colorful

 We think of Greek buildings and sculptures as being solid, white and solemn.
-The Parthenon was the first ever building to be built entirely out of marble, over 100,000 tons of it were used, and it once contained 360 sculpted figures.
-But what we tend to forget is that while marble stands the test of time, pigment often does not.
+The Parthenon was the first ever building to be built entirely out of marble.
+Over 100,000 tons of it were used, and it once contained 360 sculpted figures.
+What we tend to forget is that while marble stands the test of time, pigment often does not.
 It’s hard to imagine, but the white sculptures and somber architecture were once brightly decked out in blue, red and yellow hues.
 When European aristocrats and artists “re-discovered” Athens in the 18th century, they drew and painted these ancient monuments not as gray and white, but in the colors they imagined them to originally be.
 So the question facing us now is: do we restore them in color too?

 A place full of illusions

 The Parthenon was built with 46 tall columns and an elongated staircase leading up to them.
 But unbelievably, there is not one straight line among them.
 It seems the Greeks were masters at using optical illusions to give the impression of geometrical perfection.
 In fact, the columns were built to curve slightly outwards in the middle, and the staircases also bend downwards ever so slightly at the ends.
 Although the round marble blocks used to make up the columns all look very similar, when archaeologists tried to rebuild them during recent renovations, they discovered that each piece was unique and designed to fit perfectly in one specific place.
 No wonder this giant 3-D jigsaw puzzle made up of over 100,000 pieces has taken them so long to put back together.